77Dice/PND_Notes/IPv6/[2]IPv6 Dynamic address configuration.md

 - OPT3: All hosts except default Gateway use DHCPv6
 	- `stateful`: just ask to an DHCPv6 server all info for IPv6 configuration
 - (137)Redirect message: routers inform hosts of a better first hop router for a destination
-- for IPv4 cases:
-	- DHCP or static allocation

 ### SLAAC - No DHCPv6: